mako3/found/README.md

 ## Build & Run found in your local PC

 > [!NOTE]
-> Required Java Version 17
+> Java 17 is required.
+Please insall JDK.

 1. Start a database (Paradedb) container